jdevries3133/nyc_bike/docs/src/tech.md

 # Tech Choices

-## All Around

 All infrastructure is going to Kubernetes via Docker and Terraform.
-The backend app container and database (PostgreSQL) will run in Kubernetes, the frontend static site will be served from Kubernetes
+The backend app container and database (PostgreSQL) will run in Kubernetes, the frontend static site will be served from Kubernetes.

 ## Web Frontend